2csqd2/2csqd2.github.io/journal.md

 ### 5/2/2020
 I woke up at 8:30am and made Palmer and Harper oatmeal with brown sugar and cinnamon.I made waffle breakfast sandwichs for lunch (since I wanted waffles).
 Afterwards, I mowed the back yard and swept the patio.
 The kids and I played hide and seek for a while then I went back inside while they played.
 I order takeout from the Pho restaurant around the corner (we usually have it about once a month) since we haven't had it in 3-4 months.

-### 5/32020
+### 5/3/2020
 I woke up at 7am.
 Harper and Palmer finally woke-up at 9am.
+It rained all morning, so Harper and I played around the house.
+At noon we made chocolate chip cookies using the Hilton recipe.
+Harper, Palmer, and I bounced around each room, playing Xbox, PC games, watching shows/movies all afternoon.

+### 5/4/2020
+I woke up at 6amand went to work.